spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 addresses look like this: "cosmos12fjzdtqfrrve7zyg9sv8j25azw2ua6tvu07ypf".
 To use a custom address prefix use the "--address-prefix" flag.
 For example:

-  ignite scaffold chain foo --address-prefix bar
+  spellshape scaffold chain foo --address-prefix bar

-By default when compiling a blockchain's source code Ignite creates a cache to speed up the build process.
+By default when compiling a blockchain's source code Spellshape creates a cache to speed up the build process.
 To clear the cache when building a blockchain use the "--clear-cache" flag.
 It is very unlikely you will ever need to use this flag.